kuzia15/kuzia15/README.md

 ---

 ### About Me
-C++, C, Pawn, Java, Kotlin, Python developer.
-Open to collaboration.
+- Beginner reverse engineer
+- Software engineer
+- Open to collaboration and new projects

 ---